Ruben Rausing: Career

 With the help of a loan from his aunt, Rausing studied at the recently founded Stockholm School of Economics and Business Administration, graduating in 1918.
 After a brief engagement at the privately owned Stockholms Enskilda Bank, Rausing was employed by Sveriges Litografiska Tryckerier, SLT (later renamed Esselte), a well-known printing company.
-In 1919 he earned a scholarship from SSE to continue his studies at Columbia University in New York City and obtained a MSc in Economics in 1920.
+In 1919, he earned a scholarship from SSE to continue his studies at Columbia University in New York City and obtained an MSc in Economics in 1920.
 Experiencing self-service grocery stores for the first time during his stay in America, Rausing realised that this system, yet unknown in Europe, was going to be part of a new way of retailing.

 Returning to Sweden in 1920, Rausing continued his employment at SLT, first as a Manager Assistant and then as a Manager.
-During his time at SLT, Rausing became closely acquainted with the industrialist Erik Åkerlund and in 1929 Rausing left SLT to form a new packaging company together with Åkerlund in Malmö, Åkerlund & Rausing. Åkerlund & Rausing was the first packaging company in Scandinavia and eventually became a leading manufacturer of dry food carton packages.
-Initially, however, the company had difficulties making profits and in 1933 Åkerlund sold his share to Rausing, who became the sole owner.
+During his time at SLT, Rausing became closely acquainted with the industrialist Erik Åkerlund, and in 1929, Rausing left SLT to form a new packaging company together with Åkerlund in Malmö, Åkerlund & Rausing. Åkerlund & Rausing was the first packaging company in Scandinavia and eventually became a leading manufacturer of dry food carton packages.
+Initially, however, the company had difficulties making profits, and in 1933 Åkerlund sold his share to Rausing, who became the sole owner.

-At the time, non-carbonated drinks such as milk and juices were sold in heavy and cumbersome glass bottles and Rausing was determined to find a way of implementing the new, modern packaging technology, spending a lot of resources on developing new concepts.
+At the time, non-carbonated drinks such as milk and juices were sold in heavy and cumbersome glass bottles, and Rausing was determined to find a way of implementing the new, modern packaging technology, spending a lot of resources on developing new concepts.
 With the aim of producing a carton container for liquid foods, similar to the hygienic and practical wax-coated paper cartons Rausing had seen overseas, Åkerlund & Rausing created the plastic-coated carton tetrahedron, patented on 27 March 1944.

-In 1951 there was still no viable packaging material for the new package, and efforts to develop packaging material increased.
+In 1951, there was still no viable packaging material for the new package, and efforts to develop packaging material increased.
 Finally, in 1952, the first machine producing tetrahedron cream packages was sold to Lundabygdens Mejeri, a local dairy.
-The new packaging system was not an immediate success and the company had difficulties throughout the 1950s, with Rausing continuing to spend large amounts on development.
-Initially catering primarily to the Swedish market, the company expanded gradually, with Germany (1954), France (1954) and Italy (1956) as its first export markets.
+The new packaging system was not an immediate success, and the company had difficulties throughout the 1950s, with Rausing continuing to spend large amounts on development.
+Initially catering primarily to the Swedish market, the company expanded gradually, with Germany (1954), France (1954), and Italy (1956) as its first export markets.

-Tetra Pak's commercial break-through did not arrive until the mid-60s with the new Tetra Brik package, introduced in 1963, and the development of Aseptic technology.
+Tetra Pak's commercial breakthrough did not arrive until the mid-60s with the new Tetra Brik package, introduced in 1963, and the development of Aseptic technology.
 The late 1960s and the 1970s saw a global expansion of the company, much due to the new Tetra Brik Aseptic package, debuted in 1968, which opened up new markets in the developing world and sparked off a virtual explosion in sales.
 After 30 years, Rausing's venture was successful and Tetra Pak eventually became one of the leading food processing and packaging company in the world.